Monday, March 20, 2023

 To fix this issue, a while ago, we created a WatermelonDB plugin, which automatically does the initial configuration and allows you to use WatermelonDB with the Expo build system EAS.

-The plugin has recently been added to the official Expo Config plugin list.
+The plugin has been added to the official Expo Config plugin list.

-In this blog, Morrow’s senior developer Costas talks you through how to use WatermelonDB with Expo.
+In this blog, Morrow’s senior React Native developer, Costas, talks you through how to use WatermelonDB with Expo.

 WatermelonDB is an open-source, reactive database framework for mobile and web applications.
 It is designed to provide a seamless experience for developers, with an easy-to-use API and support for real-time updates